Hypertrophic Pyloric Stenosis

 • Hypertrophic pyloric stenosis should be suspected in all infants in the first several months of life with projectile vomiting, particularly if they have an appetite and otherwise appear well.

-If the diagnosis remains uncertain, ultrasonography can be repeated serially or an upper gastrointestinal series can be done, which typically shows delayed gastric emptying and a string sign or railroad track sign of a markedly narrowed, elongated pyloric lumen.
+If the diagnosis remains uncertain, ultrasound can be repeated serially or an upper gastrointestinal (GI) series can be performed.
+The upper GI series typically shows delayed gastric emptying and a string sign or railroad track sign of a markedly narrowed, elongated pyloric lumen.
 In rare cases, upper endoscopy is required for confirmation.

-The classic electrolyte pattern of an infant with pyloric stenosis is that of hypochloremic metabolic alkalosis (due to loss of hydrochloric acid and simultaneous hypovolemia).
-Approximately 5 to 14% of infants have jaundice, and about 5% have malrotation.
+The classic electrolyte pattern of an infant with pyloric stenosis is that of hypochloremic/hypokalemic metabolic alkalosis due to direct loss of hydrochloric acid and intravascular volume depletion leading to activation of the renin-angiotensin-aldosterone system, which causes increased renal potassium excretion in exchange for sodium.
+Up to 14% of infants have jaundice (icteropyloric syndrome).

 Treatment of Hypertrophic Pyloric Stenosis

-Initial treatment of hypertrophic pyloric stenosis is directed at hydration and correcting electrolyte abnormalities.
+Initial treatment of hypertrophic pyloric stenosis is directed at fluid resuscitation and correcting electrolyte abnormalities.

 Key Points